wanadianguy/project-manager/README.md

 - Create tests and comment code for maintainability
 - Fix a few bugs I came across
 ## Side notes
-- The authentication checks are deactivated (Anotation commented) to ease the testing, especially with Postman
 - `.env` was pushed for ease of testing, but we wouldn't do that on a production-grade application